top of page

 Through data-driven analysis and family collaboration, we tailor our instructional goals in Individual Lessons to meet the specific academic and personal needs of each child.

-Our curriculum reflects the rich tapestry of our community.
 By embracing culturally responsive pedagogy, we strive to create a learning environment that is inclusive, affirming, and empowering for all learners.

 • How many students are in Trooper’s Book Club?